1981 Dyfed County Council election

-The second election to Dyfed County Council was held in May 1981.
+The third election to Dyfed County Council was held in May 1981.
 It was preceded by the 1977 election and followed by the 1985 election.
 There were a number of unopposed returns, particularly in rural parts of the county.

 Overview

 The Independents remained the largest party but lost ground to Labour.

 In Pembrokeshire, Labour gained three seats from the Independents, although one of these - in Pembroke Dock - was from a former Labour councillor who stood as an Independent.